TonyZhang2004/Character_Table_of_Symmetric_Groups/README.md

 ```
 Note: The above command will only work if your file is in the same working directory as this repository.
 Please modify the above import statement according to your directory.

-To compute the character table and print it, use the following code:
+To compute the character table and print it, you can use the following code:
 ```
 N = 6   # Size of Character Table
 char_table = mn.get_character_table(N)